GuillaumeFerron/hoomie_sensors/README.md

 Hoomie Sensors code for arduino Uno and YUN :
-Any Added Libraires are accessible in librairies folder.
+Any Added Libraires are accessible in librairies directory.
-Any code dedicated for the yun is accessible in yun folder.
+Any code dedicated for the yun is accessible in yun directory.

 ______________________________________________________________________________________________________________________